 Sourdough Baking Glossary

-This is your easy guide to all the sourdough-lingo.
 I'm breaking down sourdough baking terms into bite-sized pieces (pun intended!)
-This sourdough baking glossary is organized step-by-step through the baking process from start to finish, (not alphabetically).
+This sourdough baking glossary is organized step-by-step through the baking process from start to finish, (it's not alphabetically organized).

 Sourdough Starter

 This is the magical heart of sourdough!
-It's a mix of flour and water that, over time, cultivates wild yeasts and friendly bacteria.
-These guys are responsible for the rise and tangy flavor of your bread.
+It's a mix of flour and water that, over time, grows wild yeasts and friendly bacteria.
+These guys are responsible for the rise and tangy flavor of your sourdough bread.

 Activation

-Waking up your starter from its fridge nap by feeding it fresh flour and water.
-Think of it like giving your starter a good breakfast to get it bubbly and active for baking.
-A healthy starter should double in size within a certain timeframe (around 4-8 hours) after feeding.
+Waking your starter up from a break in the fridge by feeding it fresh flour and water. it's like giving your starter a good breakfast to get it bubbly and active for baking.
+An active starter should double in size in about 4-8 hours after feeding.

 Float Test

-A way to see if your starter is active enough to use in baking.
-You drop a bit of starter in water – if it floats, it's ready!
+A float test is a simple way to test your starter to see if it's active enough to bake with.
+You simply drop a bit of starter in water...
+If it floats, it's ready!

 Hooch

-That yellowish liquid that sometimes appears on your starter?
-That's hooch, a harmless byproduct of the fermentation process.
-You can discard it before feeding.
+That yellowish liquid that sometimes appears on your starter before you feed it?
+Hooch, a harmless byproduct of the fermentation process.
+You can discard it before feeding, or just stir it in.

 Autolyse (Rest & Hydrate)

-Before the fun of mixing and building gluten development begins, we take a break for autolyse!
-This simply means gently mixing your flour and water together, then letting the dough rest for 20-60 minutes.
+Before mixing and building gluten, we take a break for autolyse!
+This simply means gently mixing your flour and water together, then letting the dough rest for 20 minutes to two hours.

-While it might seem uneventful, some magical things are happening inside.
-The water hydrates the flour, allowing the starches to absorb moisture and the gluten proteins to begin aligning.
-This short rest can make a big difference in the final dough.
-It can lead to a smoother, more extensible dough that's easier to handle and results in a bread with better texture and flavor.
+Something magical happens during autolyse.
+The water hydrates the flour, when the starches absorb moisture the gluten proteins begin aligning.
+This short rest makes a big difference in the final dough!
+It makes it smoother, more extensible, and easier to handle...
+For sourdough bread with better texture and flavor!

 Levain